Lattice paths and the Rogers--Ramanujan--Gordon type theorems with parity considerations: The proofs of theorems

-{\bf The proof of Theorem \ref{thmwp2}.} For a partition $\lambda\in \overline{\mathcal{W}}_{k,a}(N_1,\ldots,N_{k-1})$ , Kur\c{s}ung\"{o}z \cite{kur09} has also proved that $\lambda$ can be constucted from $\mu$ by a series forward move.
-We use the cluster to describe this procedure. \begin{itemize} \item If $r\geq a$ and $a$ is even, then each $r$-cluster in $\mu$ have odd number of odd parts, then we do $r$-th kind forward move once to each $n_r$ $r$-cluster, to make the clusters have even number of odd parts.
-If $r\geq a$ and $a$ is odd, then each $r$-cluster in $\mu$ have even number of odd parts, then we do nothing to the $r$-cluster where $r\geq a$. \item If $r\leq a-1$, and $r$ is odd then there are odd number of odd parts in this cluster, then we should make the $r$-th kind forwoard move once to each $r$-cluster. \item If $r\leq a-1$, and $r$ is even then there are even number of odd parts in this cluster, then we do nothing.
+{\bf The proof of Theorem \ref{thmwp2}.} Let $\overline{\mathcal{W}}_{N_1,\ldots,N_{k-1};a}$ be the subset of $\mathcal{B}_{N_1,\ldots,N_{k-1};a}$ in which the partitions satisfy that odd parts appear even times.
+Given any partition $\lambda\in \overline{\mathcal{W}}_{N_1,\ldots,N_{k-1};a}$ , Kur\c{s}ung\"{o}z \cite{kur09} has also proved that $\lambda$ can be constructed from $\mu$ by a series forward move.
+We also describe these procedures in terms of cluster in Gordon marking.
+For $r$ from $1$ to $k-1$, the forward move apply to the clusters from right to left follows the following rules. \begin{itemize} \item If $r\geq a$ and $a$ is even, we know that each odd part appears an odd number of times and there are only $l$ and $l+1$ two different parts in each $r$-cluster in $\mu$, therefore we do $r$-th kind forward move once to each $r$-cluster from right to left, to make the clusters have even number of odd parts.
+If $r\geq a$ and $a$ is odd, then each $r$-cluster in $\mu$ have even number of odd parts, then we do nothing to the $r$-cluster. \item If $r\leq a-1$, and $r$ is odd then there are odd number of odd parts in this cluster, then we should make the $r$-th kind forward move once to each $r$-cluster. \item If $r\leq a-1$, and $r$ is even then there are even number of odd parts in this cluster, then we do nothing.

-By now we have a partition $\tilde{\mu}\in\overline{\mathcal{W}}_{k,a}(N_1,\ldots,N_{k-1})$, which is the partition in $\overline{\mathcal{W}}_{k,a}(N_1,\ldots,N_{k-1})$ with the smallest weight. \end{itemize}
+By now we have a partition $\tilde{\mu}\in\overline{\mathcal{W}}_{N_1,\ldots,N_{k-1};a}$, which is the partition in $\overline{\mathcal{W}}_{N_1,\ldots,N_{k-1};a}$ with the smallest weight. \end{itemize}